 - Hydrofluoric acid

 Where are these found?

-You can find any number of the above agents in household cleaners, pool cleaners, yard materials, bleach or metal cleaners, to name a few.
+You can find any number of the above agents in household cleaners, wet cement, pool cleaners, yard materials, bleach or metal cleaners, to name a few.

 Signs and symptoms of a chemical burn